juan-gamero-salinas/climateready-survey-pamplona/README.md

 | `HeatSymptoms` | Occupant has heat symptoms during the day (e.g. dizziness or low blood pressure, headache, palpitations, hyperventilation) [boolean, True = 1] |
 | `SleepingProblems` | Occupant reports having sleep problems due to heat  [boolean, True = 1]  |

+## Running the Python code within Google Colab
+The unsupervised learning techniques were implemented using `Scikit-Learn` version 3.2.1

 ## Running the code in R for research sub-question 3
 Use the csv files `R_logistic_hclust` and `R_logistic_kmeans` to run the code in R. You can find the code in [Github](https://github.com/juan-gamero-salinas/climateready-survey-pamplona).
 You need to set your personal working directory (`setwd`).